-Municipal information will be made available to the public and in an accessible format or via accessible communication support upon request.
+Municipal information will be made available to the public after consulting the requestor and provide in a suitable and in an accessible format or via accessible communication support upon request.
 Timeframes for this information will be dependent upon the format requested but will be provided as soon as is practicable and at a cost no greater than the regular cost.